vegetarian mexican food

 Cooking Method

-- Carefully stuff peppers with filling
+3. Fill peppers carefully with filling

-- For lighter version: bake at 375°F for 20 minutes
+5. For a lighter recipe, Bake at 375°F for 20 minutes.

 Doneness Check